JesseMcGilAllen/javaIndividualProject/Journal.md

 ### Week 3

+02/10/2016

+Completed:
+  - Started implementing Hiberate
+  - Created a User DAO
+  - Started implementing Unit Testing
+  - Started implementing Logging

 I am either not that great at planning or looking ahead, as I needed to make another change to my Project Plan.
 With the Hibernate implementation exercise due next week, I figure I might as well move the database stuff up to this week.

+I have been having a rough week.
+I got sick over the weekend, which restricted how much time I could spend on things.
+Subsequently, I haven't started the JSPs yet, so those got pushed back yet again.
+I am also getting in my own way mentally, feeling very unsure of myself about the class.

+Anyway, yesterday I used the weekly exercise as an opportunity to start implementing Hiberate, Unit Testing, and Logging into my project.
+I found a nice article called [Simple CRUD Using Java, Hiberate and MySql](https://danielniko.wordpress.com/2012/12/03/simple-crud-using-java-hibernate-and-mysql/) that helped me fill in the gaps needed to implement the UserDao.
+I mostly used that as a guide and then fixing and debugging things when writing the tests.
+I found that when I ran into an issue, my logging level was set to low and finding the right information in the log was not easy.
+After setting the logging level higher, it was easier to see where I went wrong.

+Another issue that came up during testing was maintaining the database when running tests.
+In Rails, everything is run in a test database to not affect the actual data.
+However, when I added a user to the database in the @Before method it added before every test understandibly.
+However, I had troubling clearing them.
+I spent an hour or two trying to clear the database in teardown but then realized that doesn't work when actually implementing the database for the site.
+I know that it shouldn't affect the production deploy but there must be a better way.